Introduction:

 The third principle then monitors and regulates these CCPs to reduce foodborne hazards.
 The fourth principle demands that monitoring processes and corrective measures be implemented.

 The fifth principle addresses system effectiveness verification, assuring continuing compliance.
-The sixth premise is to record all processes and records, while the seventh principle is to reevaluate the HACCP plan to accommodate changes.
+The sixth premise is to record all processes and records, while the seventh principle is to reevaluate the HACCP plan in meat processing to accommodate changes.

 In a meat processing plant, this framework demands a meticulous and science-based approach to hazard analysis due to the susceptibility of varying grades of meat to various contaminants and pathogens.